One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Conclusion and Future Works

 In this paper, we address the one-shot skeleton action recognition as a matching problem.
 We obtain the multi-spatial and multi-temporal scale features by designing a hierarchical pooling that represents the same skeleton sequence at various spatial and temporal scales.
 Moreover, based on the multi-scale skeleton features, we propose a multi-scale skeleton matching strategy and a cross-scale skeleton matching manner to measure the semantic relevance between two skeleton sequences for one-shot skeleton action recognition.
-The experiments demonstrate that our proposed method achieves superior one-shot skeleton action recognition performance.
+The experiments demonstrate that our proposed method achieves superior one-shot skeleton action recognition performance. {At present, our proposed method is applied specifically to the Kinect V2 skeleton format.
+In our upcoming research, we plan to broaden our scope to include one-shot skeleton action recognition using various skeleton formats, possibly even exploring recognition across different formats.
+Furthermore, we also consider integrating one-shot skeleton action recognition with the large language models (LLMs), leveraging their vast reservoir of prior knowledge.}